marco-ern/ajenti-docker/README.md

 Docker compose -up

-Please read the official documentation for any problem with the software.
+Please read the official documentation for any problem with this software.

 https://docs.ajenti.org/en/latest/